gRPC

 Usage notes

-Keep the following in mind when working with the gRPC feed:
+Keep the following in mind when working with the feed:

 • The gRPC feed, including the schema and key field specification, is configured by a Velocity user.
 Once the feed is created, the gRPC endpoint header path key, gRPC endpoint header path, and gRPC endpoint URL parameters are available on the feed details page.
 These parameters are required when creating a gRPC client.

 • Set the Authentication type parameter to ArcGIS to use OAuth2.0 authentication.
 Each incoming message must include a valid token for the owner of the feed.
-Messages without a valid token will be rejected.
+Messages without a valid token are rejected.

 • Data from a gRPC client must be formed as a structured object, which is defined by the velocity_grpc.proto file.